 If your high has reached a stalemate, it’s likely that your smoking habit has grown monotonous.
 Try smoking in a different location, with new people, or at a different time of day.
 You will probably discover that your high is a lot more interesting if you open your mind to a new experience while smoking.

 4. Smoke after a workout

-Hit the gym or go for a nice long walk.
-When you exercise, your body releases endorphins to help ease the pain, and when you are done working out these endorphins tend to help clear your mind and leave you feeling good.
-That natural post-workout high will provide a solid base for your smoke sesh.
-Achieving a better high is good motivation to workout too.
+Go to the gym or take a lengthy stroll.
+When you exercise, your body releases endorphins to help with pain relief, and these endorphins also help to clear your mind and make you feel good afterward.
+Your post-workout high will provide a good foundation for your smoke session.
+Getting a better high is also a wonderful motivator to work out.

 5. Drink coffee while smoking weed

 In a 2014 research, squirrel monkeys were administered THC, the psychoactive ingredient found in cannabis.
 The monkeys had the choice of continuing to receive THC.